Psuedoo/.dotfiles/README.md

 git clone --separate-git-dir=$HOME/.dotfiles git@github.com:Psuedoo/.dotfiles.git ~
 ```

-However, some programs create default config files, so this might fail if git finds an existing config file in your $HOME.
+However, some programs create default config files, so this might fail if git finds an existing config file in your `$HOME`.
 In that case, a simple solution is to clone to a temporary directory, and then delete it once you are done:

 ```bash
 git clone --separate-git-dir=$HOME/.dotfiles git@github.com:Psuedoo/.dotfiles.git tmpdotfiles